Navigating PF: How Do I Find My Account Number and Decide Between Withdrawal or Transfer?

 gmtm18

-I am working with a bank. and about to join a new organisation.
+I am working with a bank and am about to join a new organization.
 I want to know my PF account number and the amount credited to this account.
+Should I transfer my PF to the new organization or should I withdraw it?
+Please guide me on the following:

 ChaitaliS